Eora Journey: Recognition in the public domain

-We have committed $5 million to create 7 works of national significance by Aboriginal and Torres Strait Islander artists to celebrate the First Peoples of Australia in our global city.
+We’re committed to creating works of national significance by Aboriginal and Torres Strait Islander artists and designers to celebrate the First Peoples of Australia in our global city.

 Ahead of the Anzac centenary in 2015, we unveiled a major artwork in Hyde Park to honour Aboriginal and Torres Strait Islander service men and women.

-Judy Watson’s proposal, bara, will be the fourth Eora Journey public artwork.
-Located on the Tarpeian Precinct Lawn above Dubbagullee (Bennelong Point), it will be a major new permanent artwork to celebrate the traditional custodians of Gadigal Country.
-The artwork is expected to be completed by early 2021.
+Launched in May 2022, Judy Watson’s bara is the fourth Eora Journey public artwork.
+Located on the Tarpeian Precinct Lawn above Dubbagullee (Bennelong Point), this major new permanent artwork celebrates Eora Fisherwoman and the traditional custodians of Gadigal Country and the clans of the Eora Nation.

 ‘Eora’ means ‘the people’ in the Gadigal language, so the Eora Journey is ‘the people’s journey’, which is made up of 4 of our projects.